Clifong/Hapybara/README.md

 ## Installation Instructions

 ### Windows, macOS, and Linux
-1. Download the ZIP file from [this link](https://drive.google.com/file/d/1tqCiefuCOIAp0g793QYZqFtqVaKJMFeC/view?usp=drive_link).
+1. Download the ZIP file from [this link](https://github.com/Clifong/Hapybara/releases).
-2. Unzip the file to your desired location.
+2. Unzip the folder to your desired location.
-3. Launch `Hapybara.exe`.
+3. Launch `Hapybara.exe` inside the unzipped folder.

 ## Gameplay Instructions